libgeos/geos/README.md

 optimizations.

 Once the `cmake` tool has run, GEOS can be built by running `make` and installed by running `make install`.

-The test suite can be run using `make check`.
+The entire test suite can be run using `make check`.
+Alternatively, the `ctest` command can be used, which provides more control over test execution.
+For example, `ctest -R unit-capi -j2` uses a regular expression to run all tests associated with the C API, using two processes in parallel.
+A list of available tests can be obtained using `ctest -N`.

 ### Microsoft Windows